aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSM in Android via Java or Online App" h2="Export PPT file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPT file to XLSM can be beneficial for a variety of reasons.
+XLSM files are more compatible with a wider range of applications, making it easier to share and collaborate on documents.
+Additionally, XLSM files are more secure than PPT files, as they are less vulnerable to malicious attacks.

+<h2>How Aspose.Total Helps for PPT to XLSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you easily convert PPT files to XLSM.
+The process is simple and straightforward, and can be completed in two steps.

-You can easily convert PPT file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+In the first step, you can export the PPT file to HTML by using Aspose.Slides for Android via Java.
+This API allows you to convert PPT files to HTML with ease, and it also supports a wide range of features such as text formatting, images, and animations.

+In the second step, you can use Aspose.Cells for Android via Java to convert the HTML file to XLSM.
+This API provides a comprehensive set of features for working with spreadsheets, including support for formulas, charts, and pivot tables.

+Once the conversion is complete, you will have a fully-functional XLSM file that is compatible with a wide range of applications.
+Aspose.Total for Android via Java makes it easy to convert PPT files to XLSM, and it is a great solution for anyone who needs to share or collaborate on documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}